Ghana sustains prior gains in malaria prevention

 Financial support for the survey was provided by the United States Agency for International Development (USAID) through the President’s Malaria Initiative (PMI), the Global Fund to Fight AIDS, Tuberculosis, and Malaria, and the Government of Ghana.

-ICF provided technical assistance through The DHS Program, a USAID-funded project offering support and technical assistance in the implementation of population and health surveys in countries worldwide.
+ICF provided technical assistance through The DHS Program, a USAID-funded project offering support and technical assistance in the implementation of population and health.

 GhanaWeb is not responsible for the reportage or opinions of contributors published on the website.
 Read our disclaimer.